dglava/showsho/README.md

-**Note:** I am no longer using this.
-I have started using [Sonarr](https://github.com/Sonarr/Sonarr) and its companions (Radarr and Bazarr) and Jellyfin for my media library.
+**Note: I am no longer using or updating this.
-It might still be useful for people who want a more minimalist and simple solution.
+I have started using [Sonarr](https://github.com/Sonarr/Sonarr) and its companions (Radarr and Bazarr) and Jellyfin for my media library.**

 <hr>